 Now I don’t want to spoil your surprise, except I’m going to, so if you don’t want to know what happens in this brand new recreated Studio I’m giving you a spoiler alert right now.

 Okay, you asked for it.
 After the film ends the screen lifts up and suddenly you’re walking into an entire universe of Charlie Chaplin, like really walking through his streets and film sets and movie reels and multi-media displays and half the time you don’t know if the dummies you’re passing are real or fake.

 (I’m tempted to make a dummy joke here, but shall refrain.)

 Tense times in Chaplin’s World

 Something was bothering me though.
 It was Chaplin’s quote about how a day without laughter is a day wasted.
 By my calculations I’d laughed 3 times in the ‘Spectacle,’ but before that I hadn’t laughed in at least four days.
 If I wanted to catch up I’d need to laugh at least one more time.

 But it was too late, the spectacle was over.

 Oh, well, I thought.
 Maybe some local Swiss person will tell me a joke on the bus back.
-(And how likely was that?)

 The path led me into a small prison cell.
 Through the bars I could look out onto the backs of the Chaplin fans watching the screen on the wall.